 I feel inspired, after having spent quite a fair bit of time on focused reflection with research to post the above photos with captions in chronological order, to make the following ending remarks :

-Good relationships definitely has been the source of my true joy in life over material things or any other thing that may be attractive to me also like the joy of learning or working on projects of my passion.
+Good relationships definitely have been the source of my true joy in life over material things or any other thing that may be attractive to me also like the joy of learning or working on projects of my passion.
 Even for those classified as less attractive or desirable by others, I know that I still have an interest in these people to want to connect with them to create positive relationships.
-By this attitude, I think it has helped me to learn more about the human being that helped me to be more successful in my projects that I have undertaken or will take in future where I have to work with teams of people with diverse backgrounds.
+This attitude, I think it has helped me to learn more about human beings which helped me to be more successful in the projects that I have undertaken or will take on in the future where I have to work with teams of people with diverse backgrounds.
 It must be noted that in order to fully understand the human being we cannot just use our minds to think but need to use our hearts to feel also!

 I have another group of friends whose bonding is also strong due to the many years of spending time together at school.
-I had many reunions with them officially or unofficially and most events are recorded in a custom designed website found here.
-(Note that it best viewed with a PC as smart phones were not used when it was created.)
+I had many reunions with them officially or unofficially and most events are recorded in a custom-designed website found here.
+(Note that it best viewed with a PC as smartphones were not used when it was created.)
 As most of us reached the age of 55 which was a significant milestone in life, the need to celebrate with a big reunion party came about and we did have a big bash together recorded here.
-(It is PC or Smart phone friendly as a blogger post was used.)
+(It is PC or Smartphone friendly as a blogger post was used.)
 There was a roaring 60s reunion event on 8 Dec 2018 when most of us turned 60 recorded here.

-Last but not least, no matter what the source of our relationships, from school or from our spiritual affiliations or even from family ties, the event of death and a funeral of a person sparks the moment of time where souls are reunited to say good bye to the departed or to pay their last respects to them who once lived and left their mark in our society or community.
-In latter years, when the list got longer over time, I too felt a need to gather them all in a special blog post which is found here.
+Last but not least, no matter what the source of our relationships, from school or from our spiritual affiliations or even from family ties, the event of death and a funeral of a person sparks the moment of time when souls are reunited to say goodbye to the departed or to pay their last respects to them who once lived and left their mark in our society or community.
+In later years, when the list got longer over time, I too felt a need to gather them all in a special blog post which is found here.

 To be continued and updated where necessary....